Pylons/pyramid/docs/narr/webob.rst

     subrequests).

 ``req.get_response(wsgi_application)``:
-    This method calls the given WSGI application with this request, and returns a `Response`_ object.
+    This method calls the given WSGI application with this request, and returns a :class:`pyramid.response.Response` object.
 You can also use this for subrequests, or testing.

 .. index::
    single: request (and unicode)